-The MVPD or OTT video provider can use a common cloud infrastructure to deliver content in an optimal fashion to the broad diversity of retail devices and platforms using one or more of these six appbased approaches.
+The MVPD or OTT video provider can use a common cloud infrastructure to deliver content in an optimal fashion to the broad diversity of retail devices and platforms using one or more of these six app-based approaches.
 Device Specific Apps can take advantage of the latest features in the latest devices and tailor the user experience to the specific device, e.g. multi-touch, accelerometers, finger print identification, and speech recognition.
 Web Apps executing on a standard HTML5 platform can reach a broad set of devices with a rich set of application features.
-DLNA VidiPath leverages the W3C HTML5
+DLNA VidiPath leverages the W3C HTML5 Web App model, but also integrates with other devices on the home network offering a rich home user experience.

-&lt;sup>45 SNL Kagan
+45 SNL Kagan

-&lt;sup>46 Either as a browser plug-in or as a Windows & Mac OS X application (in the future HTML5 EME/MSE will deprecate browser plug-ins)
+46 Either as a browser plug-in or as a Windows & Mac OS X application (in the future HTML5 EME/MSE will deprecate browser plug-ins)